ethanrickards/Symbiodiniaceae_phylotranscriptomics/README.md

 This repository documents the pipeline used in ___ to distinguish Symbiodiniaceae in Japanese giant sea anemones.

-This pipeline was established on an HPC system using SLURM, with modules for the following:
+This pipeline was established using the following dependencies:

-cd-hit
+cd-hit (VERSION AND LINK)

-DebianMed

 fasttree